I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 Upwork Case Study Results

-By the grace of God, I was able to get the results below from Upwork.
+By the grace of God, I have been able to get the results below from Upwork:

-Below are a few screenshots from my Upwork profile.
+Below are a few screenshots from my Upwork profile that I took in 2016 just after starting this challenge.

 The screenshots above were taken in August 2016.
 Right now I have two awesome long-term clients who supply me with constant work every month.
 We’re already past the $500 mark with those two, meaning Upwork only charges me 10% commission.
-In fact, one of them has given me thousands of dollars worth of work.
+In fact, they have so far given me thousands of dollars worth of work.
+Some screenshots below.

 When you get started with a client, Upwork takes 20% commission from your payment till you get past that $500 mark.
 I love Upwork and heavily recommend it.